West Memorial Building: Rehabilitation

 - Supreme Court of Canada Building: Rehabilitation

-- Tender Notice for the West Memorial Building Rehabilitation Project (Request for Proposal)
+- Tender award for the West Memorial Building Rehabilitation Project Construction Manager

 - Directory of Federal Heritage Designations: West Memorial Building